UBC-MDS/colourer/CONTRIBUTING.md

 # Contributing

+`colourpycker` is an open source project.
 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
+Our team has final say over what gets merged to this project.

+Team Members: Shaun Hutchinson, Arjun Radhakrishnan, Alex Taciuk, Lauren Zung

+## Contributor Agreement

+By contributing, you agree that we may redistribute your work under [our license](https://github.com/UBC-MDS/colourpycker/blob/main/LICENSE).
+In exchange, we will address your issues and/or assess your change proposal as promptly as we can, and help you become a member of our community.
+Everyone involved in `colourpycker` agrees to abide by our code of conduct.

 ## Types of Contributions